the white flag — silk flag bearing human-body imagery flying against a blue desert sky, Chocolate Drop, Twentynine Palms, CA, 2021

 the white flag, Chocolate Drop, Twentynine Palms, CA, 2021.

-the white flag, as the center of the measure of all things, Iridescent Perception, The Studio Door, San Diego, CA, 2022.
+the white flag, as the center of the measure of all things, The Studio Door, San Diego, CA, 2022.

 Artist's Statement